dh-giang-vu/LO/GDD.md

 ### Objects

 - **Light sources**: will be the key element in tracking progress, as the player’s goal is to gradually illuminate the world.
-These light sources could include items like campfires, lightbulbs, torches, and similar objects, each contributing to lighting up different parts of the game world.
+These light sources could include items like campfires, torches, and electric lights, each contributing to lighting up different parts of the game world.

 <div align="center">
   <img src="./GDDImages/lightsout_lightsources.png" width="600"/>
 </div>

-- **Generator**: Certain light sources may require power to keep it on.
+- **Generator**: Electric light sources require power to keep it on.
 A generator is used to keep these light sources on and must be fed power to keep it running.
 <div align="center">
   <img src="./GDDImages/lightsout_generator.png" width="300"/>
 </div>

 - **Collecting resources**: There are also resources that the player can collect to gather and craft new items, these resources could be wood, coal, fiber, and metal.
 - **Buildings/Structures**: Buildings would be objects that the player can create.
 The initial starting tent can recover sanity.
 The buildings that the player builds can recover sanity faster and have a larger “sanity recovery effect radius” than the initial tent.
-If the player's “stamina” mechanic is implemented, then the buildings will recover stamina as well.

 <div align="center">
   <img src="./GDDImages/lightsout_tent.png" width="300"/>
 </div>

 - **Obstacles**: Throughout the map, the player will encounter obstacles that will prevent them from moving through it.
-To get through these obstacles, the player must light up a certain amount of light in the surrounding area of the obstacles to go down.
+To get through these obstacles, the player must light up the surrounding area of the obstacles to go down.
 An example below is a thorn plant that sprouts when given light, allowing the player to pass through.
 <div align="center">
   <img src="./GDDImages/lightsout_obstacle1.png" width="300"/>
 </div>